ayushanand18/as-http3lib/README.md

 > An Asynchronous HTTP/1.1 and HTTP/3 based Server Library with support of
 > concurrency using Event Loop (using `libev`) and native Linux Primitives.

+## Installation
+> Currently the compiled static libraries support only Linux based distros (tested only on Ubuntu 22.04).
+* Before installing the project, make sure you have [`libev`](https://github.com/enki/libev) installed on your machine.
+* Clone this repository on your machine.
+ANd you are good to go!

+This project uses [quiche](https://github.com/cloudflare/quiche) which also uses [boringssl](github.com/google/boringssl).
+Those who want to go with their own build of static libraries, can build these two libraries from source and add it to `deps/`.

 ## Performance
 Some stats:
 * Minimal version 138x (138 times) faster on startup time than FastAPI based server (equal endpoints and configs).